International Docking Adapter: Design

 IDA converts APAS-95 to the NASA Docking System (which complies with the International Docking System Standard) and allows the transfer of crew, cargo, power and data.
 IDA has a mass of 526 kg, a height of 42 in and a width of 63 in.
 When including the docking targets, laser retro-reflectors and related systems that are arrayed around the outer perimeters, the outer diameter is about 94 in.

 Boeing is the primary contractor for the IDAs and the adapters were assembled at their Houston Product Support Center.
 Parts from subcontractors came from 25 American states and the primary structure is from Russian company RSC Energia.

 Deployment of IDA modules

+Each IDA was delivered as unpressurized cargo in the trunk of a SpaceX Dragon 1.
 When each IDA arrived, Dextre removed it from Dragon's trunk and moved it to about 1 ft from the front of the PMA.
 It then moved the IDA carefully into position until it was seated on the PMA and held it there.
 Astronauts during an Extravehicular activity then completed the electrical connections and permanently connect it to the PMA.

 IDA-1 was planned to be attached to Node-2's forward PMA.
 IDA-2 was originally planned to be attached to Node-2's zenith PMA.
 But following the loss of IDA-1, IDA-2 was instead attached to Node-2's forward PMA (PMA-2).
 IDA-3, a replacement for IDA-1, is installed at Node-2's zenith PMA (PMA-3).